Logeeshr/Forecasting_item_demand/README.md

 5. Model Building
 6. Evaluation metrics

-## Additional Details
+## About Project
-     #### In this project, the main aim is to predict the next 3 month Sales on item level from a particular Date.
-So I found the rolling sum for a window 90 days and predicted the Sales.In Model Building XG Boost performs well Compared to other model.
+##### In this project, the main aim is to predict the next 3 month Sales on item level from a particular Date.
+So I found the rolling sum for a window 90 days and predicted the Sales.In Model Building I used Decision tree Regressor, Random Forest Regressor, Linear Regression, XG Boost,KNN Regresoor are used.
+In that XG Boost performs well Compared to other model.